High-dimensional inference on jumps in nonparametric time series regression models

-} \end{theorem}
+\end{theorem}

-Under the assumption of a minimum break signal, we can achieve consistency in detecting the break.
+If the true break $c_{0j}$ does not fall in the grid, then the estimation error is bounded by $\max\{\Delta_{c,\max},\allowbreak \log(N)/(T\gamma_j^2)\}.$ Under the assumption of a minimum break signal, we can achieve consistency in detecting the break.
 The rate is expected to depend on both the signal strength $\gamma_j$ and the available sample size $T$.
-Note that the precision of threshold estimation is not affected by the bandwidth $b_j$.
-This rate is in line with the high-dimensional changepoint literature, see for example Theorem 2 in \cite{li2024}.
+Note that the precision of the threshold estimation is not affected by the bandwidth $b_j$.
+This rate is in line with the high-dimensional change-point literature, see for example Theorem 2 in \cite{li2024}.

-{ To further evaluate the feasibility of the test statistic $\mathcal{\hat{I}}^{C}$, we will also examine the consistency of the variance estimator $\hat{\sigma}_{e,j}^2(c_i)$ defined in Section \ref{subsec:unknown} of the supplementary material.
-Estimating the variance in the presence of an unknown threshold requires additional caution, particularly when accounting for jumps, see Section \ref{sec:algo}.
+{ To further evaluate the feasibility of the test statistic $\hat{\mathcal{I}}^{C}$, we also examine the consistency of the variance estimator $\hat{\sigma}_{e,j}^2(c_i)$.
+Estimating the variance in the presence of an unknown threshold requires additional caution, particularly when accounting for jumps, see Section \ref{sec:algo} in the Supplementary Materials.
 We will consider a truncation operation to eliminate the contamination from jumps.
 The consistency of the estimator will be established in a similar manner.
-For completeness, we provide Theorems \ref{thm:hatvap} and \ref{thm:powerap} in Section \ref{subsec:unknown} of the supplementary material as counterparts to Theorems \ref{thm:hatv} and \ref{thm:power}, specifically addressing the case with an unknown threshold. }
+For completeness, we provide Proposition \ref{thm:hatvap} as a counterpart to Proposition \ref{thm:hatv}, specifically addressing the case with an unknown threshold. }